ferrarimarco/home-lab/README.md

     the board will power off.
 Remember to remove the microSD otherwise the board will keep flashing the microSD over and over.
 1. Unplug the board and plug it back in.

-### OS configuration - Linux

-In this section, you bootstrap nodes that need a first time initialization.

-1. (if needed) Add the BeagleBone Black to the hosts file if a local DNS server is not yet available:

-    ```shell
-    echo "<BBB-IP-ADDRESS>\teuropa.lab.ferrari.how" | sudo tee -a /etc/hosts
-    ```

-    where `<BBB-IP-ADDRESS>` is the IPv4 address assigned to the BeagleBone Black by the DHCP server.

-1. From `configuration/ansible/`, run the Ansible playbook:

-    ```shell
-    ansible -i europa.lab.ferrari.how, --user debian --ask-pass \
-        --ask-become-pass --become -m raw \
-        -a "apt-get update && apt-get -y install python3"
-    ansible-playbook -i hosts \
-        --user debian --ask-pass --ask-become-pass \
-        --skip-tags "ssh_configuration,user_configuration" \
-        bootstrap-managed-nodes.yml
-    ansible-playbook -i hosts \
-        --ask-become-pass bootstrap-managed-nodes.yml
-    ```

-1. (if needed) Upadate the IP address associated with the BeagleBone Black in the hosts file, until you have a local DNS server.